ldsvrn/ldsvrn/README.md

 **ldsvrn/ldsvrn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+- 🔭 I’m currently working on writing a good and usable awesomewm config.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...